 I like ice cream Any kind of ice cream Strawberry is my favorite. ~ Jenn, Grade 1, 1988-89

-Now spending time in both Boston and Baltimore, she continues her work as a veterinarian.
+Now spending time in Boston, Baltimore, and Winnipeg, she continues her work as a veterinarian [and as a full-time student].
 America is in a great state.

 Jennifer Joy Brenley Nyhof